 Carnivore Diet Meal Plan: What’s on the Menu?

-Here are some delicious and healthy breakfasts you can enjoy on the Carnivore Diet.
-(You may need to eliminate the vegetables if you’re doing a strict version):
+Here are some delicious and nutritious breakfasts that you can eat on this Carnivore Diet.
+(You may have to cut back on the vegetable intake if you’re following an exact version):

 Fats & Condiments

 Mix up your fats to make your meals more exciting.
 Here’s how you can make your own tallow, or even add flavor to your butter, if you’re using herbs.

 There are some things to keep in mind in case you decide to attempt this diet.
 The first is that this type of diet is generally only advised for the short time.